 If you request EC, but then choose to submit the assessment on the due date your application for EC will become void.

-Reasons for Requesting a DeferralIf EC is not granted:
+If EC is not granted:

 If you do not submit your work by the due date you will be logged as no-submission for that course.